Are you curious about the history of serialized fiction? What a kawinkidink, us too!

-Serialized fiction as a popular form rose to prominence during Britain’s Victorian Era (1837 – 1901).
-A significant majority of novels from the Victorian era actually first appeared in either monthly or weekly installments in magazines or newspapers.
-The wild success of Charles Dickens’ The Pickwick Papers, first published in 1836, is widely considered to have established the viability and appeal of the serialized format within periodical literature.
+Serialized fiction rose in popularity during Britain’s Victorian Era (1837 – 1901) where a significant number of ‘novels’ first appeared in monthly or weekly installments in magazines and newspapers.
+The wild success of Charles Dickens’ The Pickwick Papers, first published in 1836, is widely considered to have established the viability and appeal of the serialized format.

-And now, as the internet makes publishing and distributing original content ever easier and more accessible, there are many sites fostering the serial format: Live Journal, Fictionpress, and fictionhub, to name just a few.
-The rise of fanfiction and amateur (but prolific) writers, as seen on sites like FanFiction.net, Archive of Our Own, and Wattpad, have created an entirely new—and incredible popular—niche within the reading and writing communities.
+Soon the serialization format found its way to radio and soon after, television.
+With the rise of broadcast formats stripping the success of periodicals, the serial format saw a decline but never fully disappeared.
+And now, as the internet makes publishing original content easier and more accessible, there are many sites fostering the serial format.
+The rise of fanfiction as seen on sites like FanFiction.net, Archive of Our Own, and Wattpad, have created an entirely new—and incredible popular—niche within the reading and writing communities.

-It is with all this in mind that the Serial Box team is so excited to join the time honored and well loved tradition of serial fiction.
-By incorporating elements from how TV is produced (by a team of writers, with input from a producer, etc.) we aim to update the traditional and bring audiences awesome content delivered in a form that never feels burdensome or overwhelming.
+Which is part of why we here at Serial Box are so excited to join the well-loved tradition of serial fiction.
+By incorporating elements from TV production we aim to update the traditional serialization model and bring audiences awesome content delivered in a form and length designed to fit your day.